 His posthumous title was Zhōng-hóu “Loyal Marquis.”
 His son Chōng succeeded.
 The Emperor in memorial of Dūn’s achievements wished to make his sons and grandsons all Marquis, divided from Dūn’s fief 1000 households, to confer on Dūn’s seven sons and two grandsons all as Marquis within the Passes.
 Dūn’s younger brother Lián and son Mào already personally had fiefs as Ranked Marquis.

-Previously, Tàizǔ’s daughter was wed to Mào, and was princess of Qīnghé.
+Previously, Tàizǔ’s daughter was wed as wife to Mào, and was princess of Qīnghé.
 Mào held positions as Inernal Attendant, in the Secretariat, as General Calming the West and Defending the East, with an Acting Staff of Authority.
 (1)

 - (1) Wèilüè states: [Xiàhóu] Mào, styled Zǐlín was Dūn’s second son.
 Wén-dì in his youth was close with Mào, and after the ascension appointed him General Calming the West, with a Staff of Authority, succeeding Xiàhóu Yuān’s position as Military Governor Inside the Passes.
 Mào by nature was not militarily skilled, and liked making a living [through business].
 At Tàihé second year , Míng-dì went west on campaign, and there were those who criticized Mào, so he was summoned back to serve the Secretariat.
 When Mào was in the west, he kept many performers and concubines, and because of this the princess and Mào were on bad terms.
 Later his younger brothers did not obey proper courtesies, and Mào repeatedly reprimanded them.
 The younger brothers feared punishment, and so together framed Mào of committing slander, and on behalf of the princess memorialized this, and there was an Imperial Order arresting Mào.
 The Emperor wished to execute him, and asked the Colonel of Long Rivers Duàn Mò of Jīngzhào.
 Mò believed: “This is certainly that the princess of Qīnghé and Mào are at odds and has led to false accusations of slander, which cannot be believed.
 Moreover, [the General] Overcoming Waves had achievements in serving with the Former Emperor in settling the realm.
 It is suitable to reconsider.”
 The Emperor agreed and said: “I also believe this.”
 Therefore he issued an Imperial Order to investigate who composed the memorial for the princess, and it was indeed the younger brothers Zǐzāng and Zǐjiāng who made the false accusations.